adegajew/mental-health/README.md

 Psychological distress is a binary variable identified by the question 'During the last 12 months, have you ever consulted a psychotherapist or a psychiatrist for your health?'
 No/ Yes.

-We use different ML algorithms: kNN, Logistic Regression to predict
+We use different ML algorithms: kNN, Logistic Regression, Decision Tree, XGBoost to predict  psychological distress.

 ## 💢 Installation
 Anaconda distribution of Python should be just fine to run the code here (Python versions 3.*).